 But I’m okay with that.
 Here’s why.

-First, it was important to me that the name made people stop and think.
-I wanted them to read it and go, “Hold up!
+I want people to read “Filthy Rich Writer” it and go, “Hold up!
 Is that for real?”

 Because it doesn’t seem real, right?
 Most people—except, maybe, for wide-eyed college students and people who still think a newsroom consists of Cary Grant bantering with Rosalind Russell—most people think you can’t make money as a writer.